ajv-validator/ajv/CONTRIBUTING.md

 Thank you for your help making Ajv better!
 Every contribution is appreciated.
 There are many areas where you can contribute.

+More than 100 people contributed to Ajv, and we would love to have you join the development.
+We welcome implementing new features that will benefit many users and ideas to improve our documentation.

+At Ajv, we are committed to creating more equitable and inclusive spaces for our community and team members to contribute to discussions that affect both this project and our ongoing work in the open source ecosystem.

+We strive to create an environment of respect and healthy discourse by setting standards for our interactions and we expect it from all members of our community - from long term project member to first time visitor.
+For more information, review our [code of conduct](./CODE_OF_CONDUCT.md) and values.

 ::: tip Submit issue first
 If you plan to implement a new feature or some other change please create an issue first, to make sure that your work is not lost.
 :::